 You should also think about what is around your accommodation.
 Can you easily access shops to buy food, and are there bars and restaurants to go to?
 Are there cultural attractions to visit, like museums and cinemas?
 This could impact your quality of life and how much of your local area you experience during your first year.

 Finally, and maybe most importantly, you should consider the accommodation itself.
 Make sure that the accommodation you choose is the right size for you, and has good quality facilities and the features you want.
-Mansion Point in Manchester and Mansion Tyne in Newcastle, for example, both have a common room where you can gather and mingle with other students at the onsite events.
+Mansion Place in Nottingham and Mansion Tyne in Newcastle, for example, both have a common room where you can gather and mingle with other students at the onsite events.

 Renting privately with Mansion Student